UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 Normally, the shell creates a copy of itself for each line, and then executes the command on the line with the new process.
 The *exec* command does the second step, without requiring the shell to copy itself.
 If the *exec* command succeeds, the shell never executes the next line.

 The second problem with the script is the exit status.
 The version without the "exec" script does not execute the *exit* command.
 Therefore the exit status is zero.
 The one with the "exec" command never exits (unless the program isn't found).
 Instead, the program it executes exits, and the exit status is passed to the script that called the wrapper script.
 Why is this important?
-Well, the value of the status is the basis of flow control in the Bourne shell.
+Well, the value of the status is the basis of flow control in the shell.

 This is the other topic for this section.
 There are some subtle points, so bear with me.
 The simplest form is one of these variations